Emanuel Raphael Belilios: Family history

 The Belilios family, like many other Sephardic Jews operating out of Livorno, positioned themselves as central merchants and brokers in the booming trade of coral and diamonds coming from the Indian Ocean.
-Not traveling to India themselves they ran a family partnership in Aleppo and from there relied on a chain of mostly Mizrahi Jewish brokers and caravan traders through Syria, Iraq and Persia to connect them to their distant Hindu trading partners in the far off Portuguese colony.
+Not travelling to India themselves they ran a family partnership in Aleppo and from there relied on a chain of mostly Mizrahi Jewish brokers and caravan traders through Syria, Iraq and Persia to connect them to their distant Hindu trading partners in the far off Portuguese colony.

-The Belilios were not only traders but also Rabbis.
+The Belilios were not only traders but also rabbis.
 Rabbi Jacob Belilios served the community of Venice in the early eighteenth century.
 Rabbi Jacob Belilios was one of the main Rabbinical voices in Italy who sought to suppress the mystical visionary and kabbalist Moshe Chaim Luzzato, for fear he was of a renewed outbreak of messianism less than a century since the crisis wrought by the heretical claims of Shabbatai Zvi.

-The 1730s saw the Venetian Jewish community afflicted by a profound financial crisis and records show Rabbi Jacob Belilios in 1737–1738 was sent on a mission with a fellow member of the community to seek assistance from the flourishing Spanish and Portuguese Jews congregations in London and Amsterdam.
+The 1730s the Venetian Jewish community were afflicted by a profound financial crisis and records show in 1737–1738 was sent on a mission with a fellow member of the community to seek assistance from the flourishing Spanish and Portuguese Jews congregations in London and Amsterdam.

 This downturn in Venetian affairs may have encouraged members of the family to settle permanently on Aleppo.
 The branch of the Belilios family which established itself and a branch of the family firm in Aleppo was one a clutch of Sephardic families known as the Livornese Jews under the protection of the French crown.
 Thus, in 1744 when Isaac Belilios is recorded as having killed a Muslim caravan conductor he was tried by the French consul.

 These privileges caused friction within the Jewish community of long established and Ladino speaking Sephardic Jewish families and Arabic speaking Syrian Jews.
-The Livornese Jews of Aleppo were known as the "Segnores Francos" by these poorer Eastern Sephardim who were Jews long established in the Ottoman Empire.
+The Livornese Jews of Aleppo were known as the Segnores Francos (Frank Lords) by these poorer Eastern Sephardim who were Jews long established in the Ottoman Empire.
 These families spoke Spanish, Portuguese, French and Italian rather than Ladino and their Arabic was basic at best.

 There was also a cultural divide with the older Sephardic community.
 The Livornese families such as the Belilios were known in Aleppo to follow European customs when it came to dress.
 This included wearing whigs, hats and contravening Rabbinic ordinance went clean shaven.
 Like the other Western Sephardim the Belilios kept themselves apart, at least initially, from the poorer Eastern Sephardim or the Arabic speaking Jews of Baghdad and Persia they traded with.
 However, during the eighteenth century the Aleppo branch of the Belilios family was brought into ever closer trading relationships with Baghdadi Jews and Persian Jews.